 -

-Every person who suspects abuse or neglect has a legal duty to report — the duty may not be delegated.
+Every person who suspects abuse or neglect has a legal duty to report.
+The duty may not be delegated.

 -